 These potatoes are best served alongside any dinner – chicken, salmon, beef… or just by themselves because I warn you, once you start you won’t be able to stop with these sweet potatoes.
 And I look forward to having leftovers beside my eggs for breakfast too!

-MORE ABOUT THIS CLEAN-EATING MAPLE GLAZED SWEET POTATOES RECIPE…
+MORE ABOUT THIS MAPLE GLAZED SWEET POTATOES RECIPE…

-At dinnertime, I think I look forward to the side dishes almost more than the main dish… unless it’s this salmon than all bets are off.
+At dinnertime, I think I look forward to the side dishes almost more than the main dish… unless it’s this salmon then all bets are off.

 Spoken like a real nutrition-nerd and health-nut but it’s so true.